-4.3.1.
+- 4.3.1.
 For any particular building, a person may apply to Scottish Ministers for a direction to either relax or dispense with a provision of the building regulations.
-The building regulations designate certain provisions that may not be relaxed, although there is currently no designation in relation to the building standards themselves.
+The building regulations designate certain provisions that may not be relaxed, although there is currently no designation in relation to the building standards themselves. - 4.3.2.

-4.3.2.
 Where Scottish Ministers consider it unreasonable that the provision should apply to that building they may issue a direction.
 The direction may set conditions and a date for expiry.
 Any direction may also be revoked or varied by a further direction.
 There is no requirement to consult before issuing a direction in relation to a particular building but the fire service will normally be consulted for any question related to fire matters.
-If the application for relaxation relates to an existing warrant application and particularly where a warrant has been granted, the verifier will also normally be consulted.

-4.3.3.
-The application should be made on the model form available from the BSD or online at https://www.gov.scot/policies/ building-standards/.
-One copy of sufficient drawings, specification and other information to fully explain the case should accompany the application.
+If the application for relaxation relates to an existing warrant application and particularly where a warrant has been granted, the verifier will also normally be consulted. - 4.3.3.
+The application should be made on the form available from BSD or online at Building standards - gov.scot (www.gov. scot).
+Only one application form is required per building warrant and this can cover multiple standards.
+Sufficient drawings, specification and other information to fully explain the case should accompany the application.
 The precise provision of the regulations which the applicant considers is not appropriate for the application must be identified.
-If the BSD requests, further information or test results (which the applicant must obtain at their own expense), should be submitted.
-With the agreement of the BSD, supporting information may be submitted electronically.
-Where the BSD consider it necessary, a copy of any related application for warrant must be forwarded by the relevant verifier.
+If BSD requests, further information or test results (which the applicant must obtain at their own expense), should be submitted.
+With the agreement of BSD, supporting information may be submitted electronically.
+Where BSD consider it necessary, a copy of any related application for warrant must be forwarded by the relevant verifier.
 No fee is payable when making an application for a relaxation.

-4.3.4.
-Normally a draft direction is sent to the interested parties, giving 21 days for representations against any aspect of the direction.
+- 4.3.4.
+Normally a draft direction is sent to the interested parties, giving 21-day for representations against any aspect of the direction.
 A final direction is issued after consideration of the representations, if any, after the 21-day limit.
 Copies of the final direction are sent to the local authority.
 (Note, if alternative verifiers are introduced, every verifier authorised to deal with that type of building in that local authority area will receive a copy).
 Any other party that received the draft direction should also receive a copy of the final direction.
-The BSD will normally report the background to the reasoning on the decision.

-4.3.5.
-There are differences between relaxations under the 2003 Act and those previously given under the 1959 Act.
-The new form of expanded functional regulation gives more opportunity for flexibility and most cases can be decided by verifiers by interpretation of the requirements in schedule 5 of the building regulations.
+BSD will normally report the background to the reasoning on the decision. - 4.3.5.
+Expanded functional standards give more flexibility and most cases can be decided by verifiers by interpretation of the requirements in schedule 5 of the building regulations.
 A relaxation or dispensation is for cases where a requirement is clearly, in whole or in part, unreasonable for a particular building.
-There is an appeal mechanism, as applicants may challenge a decision of the BSD, in relation to relaxations, in the sheriff court.
+There is an appeal mechanism, as applicants may challenge a decision of BSD, in relation to relaxations, in the Sheriff Court - 4.3.6.

-4.3.6.
 Where a certifier of design applies for a relaxation, any direction given by Scottish Ministers must be submitted with the application for warrant or amendment to warrant.
 Where a certifier of construction applies for a relaxation, any direction given must be included with an application for an amendment of warrant.